octo-technology/OpenTezos/docs/blockchain-basics/exam.md

 - [x] adding his block to the chain with the most work

 ### Question 12
-At Bitcoin's launch the blocks reward was:
+At Bitcoin's launch the reward for a blocks was:

 - [ ] 100 bitcoins
 - [x] 50 bitcoins